taw00/manuscript-css/README.md

 Are you a writer?
 In particular, a writer of narrative works?
 Fiction, narrative nonfiction, memoir, etc?
 Do you draft using a markdown text editor?
-And do you wish to share your drafts in a professional manner without having to jump tool chains?
+And do you wish to share your drafts in a professional manner without having to port your work to a word processor?
 Save the fancy office word processors like LibreOffice or Google Docs or Word for finalization when you are ready to submit your work somewhere.
 Now, you can stay in your favorite markdown editor and still have a means to present your working drafts in a professional manner for review, critique, or whatever.

 ## Manuscript formatting?